jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### The musical alphabet

+The name of a key,
+and of each note within it,
-Each note is named with one of the seven letters of the "musical alphabet", `A-B-C-D-E-F-G`, in English.
+comes from one of the seven letters of the "musical alphabet".
+`A-B-C-D-E-F-G`, in English.

 Each letter represents a standard fundamental pitch.